Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Seismometer.md

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

 **Mitigation**: Do not ask them to jump if the floor seems dangerous or they do not seem steady on their feet.
-Avoid doing this activity near to steps / uneven floors.
+Avoid doing this activity near to steps / uneven floors / tables with sharp corners.
 In case of injury call a first aider.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2